iotexproject/halogrants/rfp-proposals/rfp-proposal-template1.md

 ## Contact Info

-Provide us with a way to contact you (email is probably easiest) so we can communicate our selection decision to you directly.
-You can also email devgrants@filecoin.org with your GH username and link to your public proposal.
+Provide us with a way to contact you (email is probably easiest).

 ## Team Members